kevinveenbirkenbach/cymais/roles/desk-nextcloud-client/README.md

 ## Purpose

 The purpose of this role is to automate the configuration of cloud-integrated user directories by ensuring that common folders like `Downloads`, `Music`, and `Workspaces` are transparently redirected into a centralized cloud structure.
-This makes it easier to maintain bkp-friendly, cloud-ready setups for homelab and professional workflows.
+This makes it easier to maintain sys-bkp-friendly, cloud-ready setups for homelab and professional workflows.

 ## Features